 |FOLK RACE||10 km||2011 and earlier|

-2. Team members do not have to be members of the same cycling club or company - a team can also be a group of friends, a randomly selected group of riders or members from multiple clubs or companies together.
-The team members also do not have of the same gender, in the same age group, or riding the same distance, but one person can only be part of one team.
+7.5.
+A team consists of 3 to 6 people.
+Team members do not have to be members of the same cycling club or company - a team can be a group of friends, a randomly selected group of riders or people from multiple clubs or companies.
+The team members also do not have to be of the same gender, in the same age group, or competing in the same distance race.
+However, one person can only be part of one team.

 |Men's and women's marathons||Half marathon||Folk race|